TheArctesian/Notes/School/Psychology/Studies/Maguire (2000).md

 	to determine the size of the hippocampus

 ### Results
-Pixel counting reveled the postier hippocampus was larger and anterior was smaller.
+Pixel counting revealed led the postier hippocampus was larger and anterior was smaller.
 VBM showed the volume of the right postier hippocampus was directly proportional to the amount of years they had been driving